 Once the payment details have been updated in the system, the business can use the ACH system to start its financial transactions.
 The funds will then be deposited into the business account and withdrawn from the customer’s checking account.
 It takes almost six days to complete the processing of eCheck.

 Why Use E-Checks?

 eCheck is simple and easier to use than a traditional paper check.
 They help businesses to achieve their financial goals by confirming the transactions in no time.
 In other cases, you have to mail a check for payment, which usually takes a lot of time for confirmation.
-It also has the chance of getting lost, so it is much better to use eChecks for payment confirmation.
-It not only saves you time but also keeps your checks securer than those of physical checks. eChecks also prevent fraudulent transactions by keeping your checks secure.
+It also can get lost, so it is much better to use eChecks for payment confirmation.
+It saves you time and keeps your checks more secure than those physical checks. eChecks also prevent fraudulent transactions by keeping your checks secure.

 What Types of Payments Can Be Made With E-Checks?

 eChecks can be used for different types of payments, such as:

 - Health club memberships